 - Machine Direction (MD) - The direction the film is manufactured and moves through the sealing equipment.

 - Memory - The ability of a film to maintain its characteristics after shrinking.

 - Monoaxial - A film which is oriented to shrink in only one direction.

-- Monolayer Film - A single layer film extruded from one or a blend of raw materials.
+- Monolayer film - A single layer film extruded from one or a blend of raw materials.

 - Optics - The visual properties of a film.
-Examples of shrink film products with good optics include:

 - Orientation - The stretching technique used in the manufacturing of film.

 - Oriented - The stretching and aligning of a film's molecules at a temperature below its melting point.